Floating Shelf | Indoor Storage Shelving and Organization - Single Shelf

 Our Bamboo Single Shelf is Single and Ready to Mingle.

-Our Single Shelf is our take on the floating shelf trend with one exception, it’s strong.
+Our Single Wall Shelf is our take on the floating shelf trend with one exception that makes it unlike any typical mounted shelf, it’s seriously strong.
 Using the same mounting system as our racks, this shelf is easy to install, gorgeous, and holds up to 60 lbs.
 Our unique mounting system also allows you to interchange your shelf with the rest of our products with ease.
+So, if you're looking for one shelf to display a few of your prized possessions, look no further!

 - Style.
 Gorgeous bamboo grain and rich color.